The Standard for Public Code is a set of criteria that supports public organizations in developing and maintaining software and policy together.

 The goals for the Standard for Public Code

 This Standard supports developers, designers, business management and policy makers to:

 - develop high quality software and policy for better public service delivery

-- develop reusable codebases that can be reused across contexts and collaboratively maintained
+- develop codebases that can be reused across contexts and collaboratively maintained

 - reduce technical debt and project failure rate

 - have more granular control over, and ability to make decisions about, their IT systems

 - improve vendor relationships with a better economic model

 The Foundation for Public Code helps public organizations share and adopt open source software, build sustainable developer communities and create a thriving ecosystem for public code.
 It does this through codebase stewardship.
 For this process the codebase stewards use the Standard for Public Code to make sure the code it stewards is high quality as well as collaboratively maintainable.